pahamaster/simple-bash-utils/README.md

 make leaks
 ```

-To view the valgrind report, see the file `./test/e2` file
+To view the valgrind report, see the file `./src/cat/test/e2`

 ## grep Usage